yersan/wildfly-core-release/README.md

     * `	-v ~/.ssh:/root/.ssh` - maps your local `~/.ssh` folder to Docker's `/home/wfcore/.ssh` folder so that we can push to GitHub.
     * `	-it wildfly-core-release` - specifies the name of the image to use when running the container.

 To do a release you run this script:
-	`./run-docker-release.sh <SNAPSHOT_VERSION> <RELEASE_VERSION> <NEXT_SNAPSHOT_VERSION> <GITHUB_USER>`
+	`./run-docker-release.sh <SNAPSHOT_VERSION> <RELEASE_VERSION> <NEXT_SNAPSHOT_VERSION> <GITHUB_USER> <WILDFLY_CORE_BRANCH> <WILDFLY_BRANCH>`

-For example, if Core is at 6.0.0.Alpha1-SNAPSHOT, the command to release 6.0.0.Alpha1 and prepare for the next snapshot at 6.0.0.Alpha2-SNAPSHOT is:
+For example, if Core is at 19.0.0.Beta1-SNAPSHOT, the command to release 19.0.0.Beta1 and prepare for the next snapshot at 19.0.0.Beta2-SNAPSHOT is:

 ```
-./run-docker-release.sh 6.0.0.Alpha1-SNAPSHOT 6.0.0.Alpha1 6.0.0.Alpha2-SNAPSHOT jmesnil
+./run-docker-release.sh 19.0.0.Beta1-SNAPSHOT 19.0.0.Beta1 19.0.0.Beta2-SNAPSHOT jmesnil main main
 ```

 where `jmesnil` is the GitHub user that is releasing WildFly Core.